-Tuition for a full-time undergraduate student in 2013-2014 is \$42,890.
+Tuition for a full-time undergraduate student in 2014-2015 was \$44,710.
 Each year Chapman provides more than \$100 million in scholarships, grants, and loans for academically promising and needy undergraduate students.
-During the 2013-2014 academic year, approximately 83 percent of our students received financial aid.
+During the 2013-2014 academic year, approximately 89 percent of new students received financial aid.